 Acts of Violence, Criminalization, and Other Abuses Based on Sexual Orientation and Gender Identity

-The penal code criminalizes consensual same-sex sexual conduct.
-The penalty for conviction of “public expression of love” between persons of the same sex is imprisonment for six months to two years or a moderate to substantial fine.
-When one of the participants is a child, the adult could be sentenced to two to five years’ imprisonment or a moderate to substantial fine.
-There were no reports police arrested or detained persons under these provisions.
+The law criminalizes consensual same-sex sexual conduct.
+The penalty for conviction of “public expression of love” between persons of the same sex is imprisonment for six months to two years and a substantial monetary fine.
+During the year there were no reports police arrested or detained persons under these provisions.

-While official discrimination based on sexual orientation occurred, there were no reports the government targeted LGBTI persons.
-Societal discrimination against LGBTI persons was entrenched due to a high degree of cultural stigmatization.
-The IOM reported the case of an LGBTI person who had to move due to physical violence against him by neighbors due to his sexuality.
-There were no known organizations advocating for or working on behalf of LGBTI persons.
+While official discrimination based on sexual orientation occurred, there were no reports the government targeted LGBTQI+ persons.
+Societal discrimination against LGBTQI+ persons was entrenched due to a high degree of cultural stigmatization.
+One openly LGBTQI+ organization based in Bangui, Central African Alternative, carried out health-based advocacy for LGBTQI+ persons.

 Other Societal Violence or Discrimination